ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part1.md

 ...
 ```

-You will note the `-fno-inline` option passed to the compiler.
-This is because we want to see the assembly output of the `average_vec` function individually to compare it against the Rust version.
+You can see that the `-fno-inline` option passed to the compiler.
+This is to demonstrate the assembly output of the `average_vec` function individually to compare it against the Rust version.
 Here is the output for the C version as given by `objdump -S average_neon`:

 ```asm
 0000000000000870 <average_vec>: